Tianafox/Tiana_H.R/README.md

 📁 Welcome to the repository of my personal portfolio!

-👤 Currently a second-year student in a Professional Bachelor's Degree program at the "ECOLE de MANAGEMENT et d'Innovation Téchnologique" of Fianarantsoa
+👤 Currently a second-year student in a Professional Bachelor's Degree program at the "ECOLE de MANAGEMENT et d'Innovation Technologique" of Fianarantsoa

 📜 Certifications: